 - Fostering strong alliances between government, industry and academia.

 - Fund, enable and deliver positive outcomes for the transport systems.

-The TAP Annual Work Program is open to all TMR people to submit a project proposal.
-Each proposal is assessed against a set of criteria and then if suitable may qualify for funding under the TAP Program.
+The Transport Academic Partnership Annual Work Program is open to all TMR people to submit a project proposal.
+Each proposal is assessed against a set of criteria and then if suitable may qualify for funding under the Transport Academic Partnership Program.

 University partners undertake a broad Annual Work Program of research and development activities to benefit all parties.

 - projects that meet the agencies’ strategic priorities

 - trial projects such as proof of concept